docweirdo/rOSt/README.md

 # rOSt

-This is a project for University containing bits and pieces of what might become an operating system for 32 bit ARM.
-Written in Rust and or C.
+This is a project for university containing bits and pieces of what might become an operating system for 32 bit ARM.
+It is written in Rust for the AT91RM9200, specifically the Portux920T.

 ## Testing